Here are some short answers to questions you asked us about GED classes, the GED® test, and job requirements.

 There are three GED passing score categories: 145-164 is GED High School Equivalency; 165-174 is GED College-Ready; 175-200 is GED College-Ready + Credits.

-Keep in mind that for 12 months after your initial registration for the GED Math test, a discount applies.
+Keep in mind that for 12 months after your initial registration for the GED Math test, a discount for retakes applies.
 The GED discount applies to maximally two retests, as long as you take them within one calendar year of your initial Math test.
 This also counts for the other three GED modules.

 The GED test is a pretty challenging exam and your skills and knowledge are assesses at a level comparable to that of graduating high school seniors.
 Getting optimally prepared is your key to success!